RITRacingSoftware/RITRacingSoftware.github.io/docs/Firmware/index.md

 ## Setting up a project
-New projects are created from the [STM32G4xx-Template](https://github.com/RITRacingSoftware/STM32G4xx-Template) remplate repository.
+New projects are created from the [STM32G4xx-Template](https://github.com/RITRacingSoftware/STM32G4xx-Template) template repository.
 Instructions for using the template can be found in the template's README.
 When cloning the new project to your computer, you should clone it to the same directory that contains the core and the HAL.
 If the project is stored in any other location, the Makefile will need to be adjusted